bghira/SimpleTuner/OPTIONS.md

   --hub_model_id HUB_MODEL_ID
                         The name of the repository to keep in sync with the local `output_dir`.
+  --model_card_note MODEL_CARD_NOTE
+                        Add a string to the top of your model card to provide users with some additional context.
   --logging_dir LOGGING_DIR
                         [TensorBoard](https://www.tensorflow.org/tensorboard)
                         log directory.
 Will default to